sbaldrich/arena/letter-boxed-solver/README.md

 ## Resources

-- A (Spanish) explanation of how it works.
+- [An explanation](https://bsky.app/profile/elgatoninja.bsky.social/post/3lcdguwuo2k2v) (in Spanish) of how it works.
 - The American Oxford [word lists](https://www.oxfordlearnersdictionaries.com/about/wordlists/oxford3000-5000).
 - The english-words [repo](https://github.com/dwyl/english-words/tree/master) by dwyl.